 Q: Can my ISSP Coordinator enroll me directly in the college class I want?

 A: No, ISSP Coordinators cannot access the computerized enrollment systems at the colleges.
 You must attend the High School Registration sessions at Gateway or Southern to be registered.
-Students who miss their session will need to wait for the following semester and re=apply, if approved by ISSP Coordinator.
-Yale students are required to participate in “Shopping” and must gain both the professor’s approval (signature) and that of their ISSP Coordinator before submitting their Enrollment Form to the Dean.
+Students who miss their session will need to wait for the following semester and re-apply, if re-approved by ISSP Coordinator (grades, attendance, and behavior will be re-checked).
+Yale students are required to participate in “Shopping” and must gain both the approval of their ISSP Coordinator and the professor’s approval (signature) before submitting their Enrollment Form to the Program Coordinator at Yale.

 Q: I really need a specific course next year, and I am not sure I can get it into my high school schedule.
 Can I take it at college?

 A: High school students are not permitted to choose their high school courses based upon possible college course enrollment, since college course availability cannot be guaranteed.
 You MUST enroll at your high school in EVERY COURSE YOU NEED to graduate.